Poovizhi214/19AI307_JAVA/Module-10/DAY-1/README.md

 # Ex.No:10(A)         JAVA COLLECTION FRAMEWORK –ARRAY LIST
 ## AIM:
- To Create a Java Program to store n numbers (add elements of type Integer) and then display the n numbers using array List.
+ To Create a Java Program to store n elements(add elements of type String) and then display the n elements using array List.

 ## ALGORITHM:
 1.import java.util.* package.